 Bridging the EHR Divide.
 Helping ACOs and CINs Improve Patient Satisfaction, Network Leakage and Care Coordination

-With ever changing regulations, goals, payment models and incentive plans, today’s Accountable Care Organization (ACOs) and Clnically Integrated Networks (CINs) have to be agile.
+With ever-changing regulations, goals, payment models, and incentive plans, today’s Accountable Care Organization (ACOs) and Clinically Integrated Networks (CINs) have to be agile.
 They must have a strategy and tools in place to drive performance under a variety of circumstances.